-- Screening programs for the early detection of inherited or congenital disorders help assure earlier interventions to eliminate or reduce disability and provide family support. - Early detection and treatment can prevent mental retardation and even death in children born with an inherited or congenital disorder. - Children born with a hearing loss who are identified early and given appropriate intervention before 6 months of age demonstrated significantly better speech and reading comprehension than children identified after 6 months of age (Verhier - Which Iowa Public Health Goals are we working to achieve?

-and reading comprehension than children identified after 6 months of age (Yoshinaga-Itano, et al., 1998).
-By the time a child with hearing loss graduates from high school, more than \$400,000 per child can be saved in special education costs if the child is identified early and given appropriate educational, medical, and audiological services (White & Maxon, 1995).
+- Screening programs for the early detection of inherited or congenital disorders help assure earlier interventions to eliminate or reduce disability and provide family support. - Early detection and treatment can prevent mental retardation and even death in children born with an inherited or congenital disorder. - Children born with a hearing loss who are identified early and given appropriate intervention before 6 months of age demonstrated significantly better speech and reading comprehension than children identified after 6 months of age (Yoshinaga-Itano, et al., 1998). - By the time a child with hearing loss graduates from high school, more than \$400,000 per child can be saved in special education costs if the child is identified early and given appropriate educational, medical, and audiological services (White & Maxon, 1995).